 Caves in Brantome

-We have visited the caves a few times now and Lucas loves it.
-It is the only cave in Perigord to have original prehistoric paintings and natural concretions.
+It is the only cave in Perigord with original prehistoric paintings and natural concretions.
 The Grotte Villars is one of Perigord’s largest underground networks with, up until today, about 13 km of explored ground.
 The underground river has dug enormous rooms linked to each other by passages.
 The infiltration waters have created fantastic natural scenery.
 During the guided tour, you can admire the impressive flows of calcite and fine stalactites, pools, translucent draperies and countless stalagmites.

 Velorail Excideuil